Lancelot39/Lancelot39.github.io/_pages/about.md

 News
 ======
+Our long paper is accepted by TOIS2022.
+Thanks for Hui Wang's help!

 Our two long papers is accepted by ACL2022 main conference.
 Thanks for my comrades' help!

 My long paper is accepted by WWW2022 research track.
 It is simple, effective and elegant!
-Thanks for my comrades' help!
+Thanks for Hui Yu's help!

 Selected Publications
 ======